gimbalabs-ci/gimbalabs/data/csk-pages/about.md

 # What is a Cardano Starter Kit?
 ![](/csks/aboutcover.jpg)

+## New...

+## ...And Old
+Some of these CSKs are historical documents at this point!

 Here is an outline of our thinking behind CSKs.
 In collaboration with other builders, we are creating support resources for more people to contribute expertise to the Gimbalabs community.

 - [View more on GitHub](https://github.com/GimbaLabs/csk-about-csks)